Joining the Pi4J team

 To assist Robert in the maintenance of the Pi4J project and to finish the build of the new version, I recently joined the team of this open-source project.
 While I get into the code, I will first focus on the documentation on the new website, organizing the stuff to be done, etc.

-Other volunteers are also interested in contributing so I really believe the second version of Pi4J, the new 8Gb Raspberry Pi 4 and the upcoming 64-bit Raspbian OS will make this an inexpensive but powerfull combination.
+Other volunteers are also interested in contributing so I really believe the second version of Pi4J, the new 8Gb Raspberry Pi 4 and the upcoming 64-bit Raspberry Pi OS will make this an inexpensive but powerfull combination.
 It will allow us all to build more impressive personal and professional projects combining hard- and (Java-)software.